 Sue: It’s not exactly Game of Thrones, is it?

 Me: You see that bloke fighting Jamie?
 That’s Toby Hadoke’s agent.

-Sue: Really?
+Sue: Is it really?
 What a bizarre coincidence.

-Me: Oh, I sincerely doubt it.
+Me: Oh, I doubt it.
 He probably scoured the country looking for an agent with an episode of Doctor Who on their CV.
 It was either him or Janet Fielding.

 Sue: Just kick him in the nuts!